Coronavirus (Covid-19) advice for volunteers

 3. Remember volunteering is a choice, freely made:

-If you decide not to volunteer for any reason your organisation will support your decision, including and up to a decision to temporarily suspend your own volunteering during this uncertain time.
+If you decide not to volunteer for any reason your organisation will support your decision, including and up to a decision to temporarily suspend your own volunteering at this time.

 Please take all necessary precautions if you are immunocompromised, or live with/care for someone who is immunocompromised.